Wessex culture

 It has been speculated that river transport allowed Wessex to be the main link to the Severn estuary.
 The wealth from such trade probably permitted the Wessex people to construct the second and third (megalithic) phases of Stonehenge and also indicates a powerful form of social organisation.

+History

+The Wessex culture is typically split up into two periods - the first in 2000-1650 BC and the second in 1650-1400 BC.

+Wessex I (2000-1650 BC)

+The culture is related to the Hilversum culture, and consisted of Bell Beaker people from what is today the Netherlands, Belgium and Northern France.
+The people of the first Wessex culture, commonly known as Wessex I, were involved with a rebuilding of Stonehenge, and made weapons such as daggers and axes with bronze.

+Wessex II (1650-1400 BC)

+The Wessex II culture likely traded with Mycenaean Greece, as well as Crete and Egypt.
+They also had access to gold tools, found at their burial sites.

+Classification

 When the term 'Wessex Culture' was first coined, investigations into British prehistory were in their infancy and the unusually rich and well documented burials in the Wessex area loomed large in literature on the Bronze Age.
 During the twentieth century many more Bronze Age burials were uncovered and opinions about the nature of the early-mid Bronze Age shifted considerably.
 Since the late 20th century it has become customary to consider 'Wessex Culture' as a limited social stratum rather than a distinct cultural grouping, specifically referring to the hundred or so particularly richly furnished graves in and around Wiltshire.
 The culture group, however, is named as one of the intrusive Beaker groups that appear in Ireland.